slipstream/SlipStreamDocumentation/docs/administrator-manual/src/main/markdown/03-building.md

 ------------------------------------------------------------------
 Package                   Comment
 ------------------------  ----------------------------------------
-java-1.7.0-openjdk-devel  Used to compile and run the server.
+java-1.7.0-openjdk-devel  Used to compile and run the server

 python                    Needed for client CLI and testing

 python-devel              Needed to build some python module
-                          dependencies.
+                          dependencies

 pylint                    For analysis of python code

-python-pip                Used to install some python modules
+python-pip                Used to install python modules

-gcc                       Compilation of some c-bindings for
+gcc                       Compilation c-bindings for required
-                          required python modules.
+                          python modules

-pandoc                    Pandoc system used to generate
+pandoc                    Used to generate documentation from
-                          documentation in various formats from
-                          markdown sources.
+                          Markdown sources

-texlive-latex             Used to generate PDF versions of docs.
+texlive-latex             Used to generate PDF versions of docs

-texlive-xetex             Used to generate PDF versions of docs.
+texlive-xetex             Used to generate PDF versions of docs

-git                       Source control system used to checkout
+git                       Used to checkout source code from
-                          code from GitHub.
+                          GitHub

-rpm-build                 Necessary to build binary packages.
+rpm-build                 Creates binary distribution packages

-createrepo                Necessary to create local yum
+createrepo                Create local yum repository from
-                          repository.
+                          generated RPM packages
 ------------------------------------------------------------------

 There are a few python modules that must be installed with `pip`.
 The